istarlet/netflix_viewing_habits/README.md

 I then concatonated the Hulu, Netflix, and Prime Video datasets together.

 With my new combined streaming dataset, I merged it with the Imdb dataset.

+I added new columns to the merged dataset by extracting the day, month, and hour from the "Date Watched" column.

 ## Feature 3
 `Make 3 matplotlib or seaborn (or another plotting library) visualizations to display your data.`